LinxinJiang/CISC-3140/Week4/Task4.2-4.3/README.md

   <img width="800" src="https://github.com/LinxinJiang/CISC-3140/blob/main/Week4/Task4.2-4.3/img/WebPage4.png">

   ### My DataBase:
-   I am not sure how to create an API, and how to connect API with my code after all the research.
+   I am not sure how to connect API with my code after all the research.
 Therefore, I used an array to store all my data.
    Once the user enter a name/ char, the system will show what we have in our database.
    <img width="800" src="https://github.com/LinxinJiang/CISC-3140/blob/main/Week4/Task4.2-4.3/img/WebPage5.png">